bangaloresolutionshub/essbase/Lab17/LabGuide17.md

 8. Now we can quickly see the distribution of sales across different states as below using MAP visualization.
 [ Convert the default MAP BACKGROUND settings ]

-9. In the similar fashion we can visualize an intriguing analysis summary of data possesses by creating a canvas .
+9. In the similar fashion we can visualize an intriguing analysis summary of data possesses by creating a canvas.